lexpaval/LxMultiTool/README.md

 Android Multi Tool is a tool inittially created for Nexus 6P but designed to be modular, easy to modify and port to other device and to be trully cross-platform.

 This tool wants to stand out from the rest of the tools out there by providing a intuitive UI that uses most of the ADB and Fastboot commands.
+As a bonus, this tool also checks for updates.

 The UI has been carefully tested and designed in mind with 3 operating systems (Windows, Linux and MAC).